Equivalence after extension and Schur coupling for Fredholm operators on Banach spaces: Abstract

 \section{Abstract}

-In 2019, the first-named author together with Messer\-schmidt, Ran and Roe\-lands constructed a pair of bounded Banach space operators which are equivalent after extension (EAE), but not Schur coupled (SC), thereby answering a question posed by Bart and Tsekanovski\u{\i} in the early 1990s.
-The key features of the operators used in this construction are that they are Fredholm and defined on a pair of Banach spaces which are essentially in\-comparable.
-For context, we remark that SC always implies EAE, and that the two notions coincide for Fred\-holm operators defined on isomorphic Banach spaces.
+Schur coupling (SC) and equivalence after extension (EAE) are important relations for bounded operators on Banach spaces.
+It has been known for 30 years that the former implies the latter, but only recently Ter Horst, Messer\-schmidt, Ran and Roe\-lands disproved the converse by constructing a pair of Fredholm operators which are EAE, but not SC.

-In the present paper we investigate EAE and SC for Fredholm operators without (in)comparability conditions on the underlying Banach spaces.
-Fredholm operators that are EAE must have the same Fredholm index, and hence the same is true for SC.
-Surprisingly, the set $\opSC_k(\cX,\cY)$ of pairs $(U,V)$ of Schur-coupled Fredholm operators of a fixed index~$k$, where~$U$ acts on the Banach space~$\cX$ and~$V$ on~$\cY$, is either empty or equal to the set $\opEAE_k(\cX,\cY)$ of pairs of Fredholm operators of index $k$ acting on~$\cX$ and~$\cY$, respectively, that are EAE; the latter set has a well-known, explicit description.
-This dichotomy implies that the question whether EAE and SC coincide for Fredholm operators of index~$k$ depends only on the geometry of the underlying Banach spaces~$\cX$ and~$\cY$, not on the properties of the operators themselves.
+Motivated by this result, we investigate when EAE and SC coincide for Fred\-holm operators.
+Fred\-holm operators which are EAE have the same Fredholm index.
+Surprisingly, we find that for each integer~$k$ and every pair of Banach spaces~$(\cX,\cY)$, either \emph{no} pair of Fredholm operators of index~$k$ acting on~$\cX$ and~$\cY$, respectively, is SC, or \emph{every} pair of this kind which is EAE is also SC.
+Consequently, the question whether EAE and SC coincide for Fredholm operators of index~$k$ depends only on the geometry of the underlying Banach spaces~$\cX$ and~$\cY$, not on the properties of the operators themselves.